sbroberg/.emacs.d/README.md

 * rtags: A service-based tool that compiles your c/cpp with clang and provides results to a number of other emacs modes.
 Has features that don't even exist in graphical IDEs.
 Browse the key bindings in a c++ file to see all the features, but the major stuff:

   * All symbol navigation/reference understanding overloading (!)n
+  * rtags-reparse-file fixes most errors that might occur if rtags starts acting weird (usually due to a series of edits & undos that confuse its database)
   * M-. : jump to definition (jumps to declaration if already at defition)
   * M-, : list all references to that symbol (using helm to filter results)
   * <Apple>-<arrow> : Move back & forward through your jumping via M-. (mapped in smb-options.el)